sandeeprepala/UpRank/README.md

 **Load Balancer & Scaling Entry Point**

-- A load balancer (L4 or L7) sits in front of the `api-gateway` instances and routes incoming client traffic.
+- A load balancer sits in front of the `api-gateway` instances and routes incoming client traffic.
 - Scale the `api-gateway` horizontally behind the load balancer.
 Keep `api-gateway` stateless; store session-like state client-side in JWTs (already implemented) or in a distributed store.
 - For high throughput, enable HTTP/2 and connection reuse at the LB level and tune keep-alive settings.